It is relatively easy to defeat a grizzly bear in a wide open space such as a forest or the hillside of a mountain.

 Q: “That all seems relatively straightforward.
 What about a bear/submarine combat situation?

 A: Grizzly bears are extremely difficult to manage once they get aboard submarines.
 Forcing them up the ladder and out the hatch is nigh impossible due to their shape, so it is usually best to strike a bargain.
 Many bears respond well to the promise of salmon.
-For this reason, it is a good idea to rub a bit of salmon on yourself before treating with bears, to ensure they take you seriously.
+For this reason, it is a good idea to rub a bit of salmon on yourself before treating with bears.

 This concludes the training How to Defeat a Grizzly Bear in Close Quarters Combat.
-These tips will allow you to triumph over bears in two common survival scenarios.
+From the crack team that brought you If Aliens Land: The Definitive Guide.